Valentine's Day Ideas For Cynics And Singles

 ”

 It’s not like other holidays.
-On summer long weekends, you know it’s going to be a fun BBQ.
-Thanksgiving, overeating.
-Christmas, cute pajamas and twinkling lights.
+On bank holiday weekends, you know it’s going to be a fun BBQ.
+Christmas, cute pyjamas and twinkling lights.
 But Valentine’s Day?
 It’s a roll of the dice, man.
 V-Day is an unruly holiday, void of any real tradition and guaranteed joy apart from chocolate.
 There isn’t any sort of natural gathering of people and you always have to “figure out” what you’re going to do.
 If you’re single, you have to “figure out” how you’re going to ignore it all.
 Again.

 Advertisement